HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 Transactions

 Operation P consists of an optional blank line and a header after some data.
-Specifies things like the header, required server action, or data type returned or status code.
+Specifies things like the header, required server action, data type returned, or status code.

-The use of header fields sent with TP trans provides great flexibility to the protocol.
+The use of header fields sent with TP trans provides excellent flexibility to the protocol.
 These fields allow authentication, encryption, and user identification by allowing descriptive information to be sent in the process.

 The header is a block of data preceding the information itself, so it is often referred to as metadata because it contains data about the data.